What are you doing to manage the impact of menopause in the workplace?

 All women experience menopause differently.
 It is estimated that 75% of women experience some form of symptoms and of those, 25% have extreme symptoms.
-The symptoms can be physical (hot flushes, headaches, poor sleep and erratic periods) or psychological (anxiety, low mood, lack or confidence and poor concentration) but many employees still don’t admit to their symptoms at work.
+The symptoms can be physical (hot flushes, headaches, poor sleep and erratic periods) or psychological (anxiety, low mood, lack or confidence and poor concentration).
+Many employees still don’t admit to their symptoms at work.

 What can you do as an employer?

 • Make sure that Health and Safety checks are suitable.
 For example assessments should include checking the temperature of and ventilation in the workplace.

 • Consider providing affected staff with somewhere suitable to rest, cool down with fans or even allow them to work from home if appropriate.